Mastermind0100/telegram/README.md

-# telegram
+# Telegram
-This one code has everything I can do with Telegram bots
+This one code has everything I can do with Telegram bots <br>
+Of course, more will be added over time